Introduction

 4. Dayara Bugyal Trek

 If you love open fields, greenery, mountain views, and peace, then the Dayara Bugyal trek is a must-try.
 “Bugyal” means high-altitude pastures, and Dayara is considered to be a very photogenic and serene bugyal.
 This trek is really easy and is best for beginners.
-The Dayara Bugyal trek package gives you an all-inclusive trekking experience, including guides, homestay or camp, meals, and permits.
+The Dayara Bugyal Trekking tour package gives you an all-inclusive trekking experience, including guides, homestay or camp, meals, and permits.
 Spring and summer offer velvety green meadows, and the same meadows are covered in snow.
 This trek has a special charm that is completely away from the crowd, perfect for peace and natural beauty.
 You can start the journey from Rathal or Barsu village.
-This trek is not just a hiking trail; it is a sight that relaxes you mentally and emotionally.
+This trek is not just a trekking trail; it is a sight that relaxes you mentally and emotionally.

 5. Valley of flowers Trek